GuoXiaoyang/nextjs-openai-doc-search/pages/docs/ghost-to-md-output/2022-11-29-moego-care-program-special-offer-for-new-businesses.md

 title: MoeGo Care Program - Special Offer for New Businesses
 slug: moego-care-program-special-offer-for-new-businesses
 date_published: 2022-11-29T06:00:00.000Z
-date_updated: 2022-12-07T05:36:58.000Z
+date_updated: 2024-01-03T01:22:28.000Z
 ---

 **The MoeGo Care Program **is ideal for new businesses who want to get started and thrive with MoeGo.
 It offers an annual contract with up to 6-month 50% off on the Growth plan.
-To see the non-discounted plan, head to our [pricing page](https://www.moego.pet/pricing?companyType=1).
 If your application is approved, you will be offered an annual contract to sign and a unique code to redeem this special offer.

 💡